- Basics of Purpura Fulminans

 - Three types:

-- (2) Idiopathic or post-infectious form (extremely rare, due to auto-antibodies which deplete Protein S activity)
+- (2) Idiopathic or postinfectious form (extremely rare, caused by autoantibodies which deplete protein S activity)

-- (3) Acute Infectious form (most common form in adults, complication of severe disseminated intravascular coagulation)
+- (3) Acute infectious form (the most common form in adults, a complication of severe disseminated intravascular coagulation)

 - The remainder of this chapter discusses the acute infectious form.